The Best Vegan Oatmeal Blender Pancakes

-These Vegan Oatmeal Blender Pancakes are so light and fluffy, you would never guess they’re made without dairy, eggs, or gluten!
-And the best part is that you probably have everything you need in your pantry to make them!
+The Best Vegan Oatmeal Blender Pancakes- so light and fluffy, you would never guess they’re made without dairy, eggs, or gluten.
+And you probably have everything you need in your pantry to make them!

 I’m super pumped to share these pancakes with you guys!
 So much, in fact, that I almost just typed pumpcakes.
 Maybe that’s what I should have called them?